 Figure Out What Percentage of Your Business You’re Willing to Sell

 The reason for this valuation is the fact that they consider startups as high-risk, high potential ventures.
-They know they may not end up earning for a while but want a significant stake in the business so that they can have influence in decision making and other aspects of the business.

 If you’re in the pre-revenue stage, it may be challenging to justify a high number valuation.
 The investors will probably want to know how you arrived at the numbers without any prior sales.
 This is where you need to sell your product.